thehyve/cbioportal-docker/README.md

 #### Step 2 - Run mysql with seed database
 Download the seed database from [datahub seedDB space]( https://github.com/cBioPortal/datahub/blob/master/seedDB/README.md)

-This command imports the seed database file into a database stored in `/<path_to_save_mysql_db>/db_files/` (:warning: this should be an absolute path in command below), before starting the MySQL server.
+The command below imports the seed database files downloaded to `/<path_to_seed_database>/` into a database stored in `/<path_to_save_mysql_db>/db_files/` (this should be an absolute path), before starting the MySQL server.

-:warning: This process takes about 45 minutes. **For much faster loading, we can choose to not load the PDB data**, by removing the line that loads `cbioportal-seed_only-pdb.sql.gz`.
-Please note that your instance will be missing the 3D structures view feature (in mutation view) if you chose to leave this out.
+:warning: This process can take about 45 minutes.
+For much faster loading, we can choose to not load the PDB data, by removing the line that loads `cbioportal-seed_only-pdb.sql.gz`.
+Please note that your instance will be missing the 3D structure view feature (in the mutations view) if you chose to leave this out.

 ```
 docker run -d --name "cbioDB" \